Empirical risk minimization: Impossibility results

+Specifically, let $\epsilon > 0$ and consider a sample size $n$ and classification rule $\phi_n$, there exists a distribution of $(X, Y)$ with risk $L^* =0$ (meaning that perfect prediction is possible) such that:

+It is further possible to show that the convergence rate of a learning algorithm is poor for some distributions.
+Specifically, given a sequence of decreasing positive numbers $a_i$ converging to zero, it is possible to find a distribution such that:

+for all $n$.
+This result shows that universally good classification rules do not exist, in the sense that the rule must be low quality for at least one distribution.

 Computational complexity

 Empirical risk minimization for a classification problem with a 0-1 loss function is known to be an NP-hard problem even for a relatively simple class of functions such as linear classifiers.
 Nevertheless, it can be solved efficiently when the minimal empirical risk is zero, i.e., data is linearly separable.

 In practice, machine learning algorithms cope with this issue either by employing a convex approximation to the 0–1 loss function (like hinge loss for SVM), which is easier to optimize, or by imposing assumptions on the distribution $P(x, y)$ (and thus stop being agnostic learning algorithms to which the above result applies).